epoch8/config-plane/README.md

 GIT for your application user-modified configs

-`config-plane` allows you to manage runtime user provided configuration as a code.
+`config-plane` allows you to manage runtime user provided configuration as you manage your code.
+It allows editing configuration in dev, create a commit and apply tested configuration in prod.
+The same workflow you use for your code.
 It supports using SQL database or GIT as a storage backend for flexibility

 ## Key Features